This post is in two parts.

 Revelation 21 describes a little of what our permanent home will be like, and it is breathtaking.

 So never fear death dear Christian!
-Your body is only the ‘pod’ that keeps you intact and is only your ‘earthly house.’
+Your body is only the ‘pod’ that keeps you intact and is just your ‘earthly house.’
 Your soul never dies and your soul is as visible and real to God as your body is to other bodies!

 “This perishable will have put on the imperishable, and this mortal will have put on immortality” (1 Corinthians 15:54), meaning that the corruptible (that which dies due to sin) will be changed to the incorruptible (that which will never die again).